 Lidia cleared the sweat from her brow, her face reddening when confronted with her failure.

 “Reading is important, Lidia.
 Reading allows you to relate to others, discover the point of view of people one world always or beyond the veil of death.
-It is an important step to cultivate your Libertas and Virtus.
+It is an important step to cultivate your Libertas and Virtus."

 "Thank you, master!"
 Lidia displayed genuine interest.
-"Sincerely, there is something that has been gnawing my guts: I see more and more people trying to find true liberation, gambling the liberty of others, slipping out of their path and conspiring to subjugate their peers and climb a bit more while replacing metal chains for golden ones.
+"There is something that has been gnawing my bones: I see more and more people trying to find true liberation, gambling the liberty of others, slipping out of their path and conspiring to subjugate their peers and climb a bit more while replacing metal chains for golden ones.
 So many ways to defend it, so many versions of liberty, I am afraid of losing my perspective.
 How can I be certain that I am living a good life without trampling upon the freedom of others?
 How do I know I am Vir?”